F.A.Q.

 Q: Do I need to reserve a camping spot at Palo Duro Canyon?

 A: No. We take care of everything.
-When you register, a camping spot will be assigned to your team.
-Your spot will be listed on your packet which will be picked up prior to 24 Hours in the Canyon.
+When you register, the Team Captain or Solo Racer will be asked to tell us what your plans are for camping.
+A camping spot will be assigned to your team for Friday & Saturday nights of the event (while spots are available).
+Camping assignments will be emailed out prior to 24 Hours in the Canyon.
 We will assign camping spots with electricity and water hookups for teams utilizing campers or RVs.

 Q: What campgrounds will be used for the weekend?